Alvie/price-check-ebay/README.md

 #### Adaptability
 This price check bot is geared towards used hardware prices in the UK.
 You can change location in the `ebay.js` file.
 Remove or adapt the removeWords() function in `ebay.js` as they contain hardware specific boolean search terms for filtering (Note: `function getSoldItems` uses removeWords(), but you may use `query` instead of `newQuery` for the keyword.)

-You can also change various parameters such as between new/used, sort orde, etc in `ebay.js` using the codes available from https://developer.ebay.com/DevZone/finding/CallRef/findCompletedItems.html
+You can also change various parameters such as between new/used, sort order, etc in `ebay.js` using the codes available from https://developer.ebay.com/DevZone/finding/CallRef/findCompletedItems.html

 ## Usage